SimonPadbury/baselayer-3/_src/typography.md

 * <a class="t-no-underline" href="">This link has no underline</a> — `t-no-underline`
 * <a class="t-underline-hover-only" href="">This link has no underline unless hovered</a> — `t-underline-hover-only`

 The browser default, and the best practice for accessability, is to have links indicated by an underline (and the browser default color of links is blue).
 But in the context of menus it is permissible to deviate from the best practice, provided there are other visual and non-visual indicators.
-This is the reason why we should use [semantic HTML](https://www.codecademy.com/resources/blog/semantic-html/) tags on menus, and and why we should place navigation menus in their expected locations (in sitewide menubar ribbons, sidebars, and footers.
+This is the reason why we should use [semantic HTML](https://www.codecademy.com/resources/blog/semantic-html/) tags on menus, and and why we should place navigation menus in their expected locations (in sitewide menu-bars, sidebars, and footers).

 ## Menus